 A grid style, like NADCON, conversion is used to transform between datums.
 Such a transformation does not convert satellites because they are often outside of the boundaries.
-See Section 8.10.5, on Page 242 for more information.

 The datum conversion is heavily localized.
 This means that it may have very large rotation values and its transformation is only valid over a small area, like a city or state.
 Similar to NADCON, a you would not want to convert satellite coordinates using this transformation.